 When to submit a SCARF?

 ALWAYS.
 Before conducting an event or other activity, all Chapters must complete the online form to submit a SCARF.
-The Chapter will receive a response indicating SCARF approval from Korie Twiggs or Jordan Bahler.
+The Chapter will receive a response indicating SCARF approval from Korie Twiggs or Vijay Chakravarthy.

 Events & Activities

 All IDSA Chapters are required to provide their local members with professional, educational and social opportunities that advance their knowledge of industrial design.
-It is at the descretion of each Chapter to choose the best complement of events and activities for their community.
-Click Here for examples of Chapter events and activities, and for information about running successful Chapter events.
+It is at the discretion of each Chapter to choose the best complement of events and activities for their community.
+Click here for examples of Chapter events and activities, and for information about running successful Chapter events.

 Does my event need a contract?

-Not every chapter event or activity will necessitate a contract.
+Not every Chapter event or activity will necessitate a contract.
 In fact, most don't.
-However, if you find yourself needing to make formal agreements to rent a venue, order food / beverage, recieve sponsorship funds or pay for speakers for example, then a formal contract may be needed.
+However, if you find yourself needing to make formal agreements to rent a venue, order food / beverage, receive sponsorship funds or pay for speakers, for example, then a formal contract may be needed.